withastro/docs/src/pages/en/guides/images.md

 ### In UI Framework Components

-In a [UI framework component](/en/core-concepts/framework-components/), write your image syntax as appropriate for its own syntax.
+In a [UI framework component](/en/core-concepts/framework-components/), write your images as appropriate for its own syntax.

 ## Where to keep images